santteegt/utils/README.md

 - Install NPM:	https://docs.npmjs.com/cli/install

-- Install Webpack: $ npm install webpack -g
+- Install lightweight static site server: $ npm install -g serve

 - Run: $ npm install

-- Run: $ webpack
+- Run: $ npm run build

-- A new "build" folder is created after previous step is executed, in the folder, you would find the the browser app ready to go, just open index.html
+- A new "build" folder is created after previous step is executed

+- To deploy the application run: $ serve -s build/

 **This small application run within the browser, no call to the server is made.
 So you can run it off-line.**